eventide-project/docs/user-guide/consumers.md

 ```

 ::: warning
-If the consumer is started with a stream name rather than a category, a `Consumer::Postgres::Error` will be raised, and the consumer will terminate.
+An error will be raised and the consumer will terminate if the consumer is started with a stream name rather than a category.
 :::

 ``` ruby